The Great Adventure

 Over in Fantasyland, the first landmark would be a large storybook on a tree stump, containing all of Fantasyland’s stories.
 The player discovers that the happy endings have been ripped out of the book, and they will have to travel to each story’s location in Fantasyland to fix things.
 Schillinger’s giant overview map of Fantasyland features locations from Snow White, Peter Pan, Pinocchio, Jack & the Beanstalk, Dumbo, Alice in Wonderland, and Night on Bald Mountain.

 Frontierland would largely encompass a generic Wild West mining town, plus a mine-cart ride on Big Thunder Mountain to reach the Haunted Mansion.
-The only familiar character confirmed to us was Pecos Bill – stay tuned for more on him.
+The only familiar character in play was Pecos Bill – stay tuned for more on him.

 Adventureland would begin with the Jungle Cruise, its queue area destroyed and stopover points invaded.
 A pirates’ castle would also be included, presumably with a version of Pirates of the Caribbean familiar to ’90s audiences.
 Schillinger’s map of Adventureland was merely a proposal, and only a few elements were created for it.

-The team never managed to design Tomorrowland, beyond early designs for the front gate.
+The team never managed to settle on a concrete design for Tomorrowland, beyond early designs for the front gate.

 The final battle at the end, however, was planned out from the start.